Al-Mada'in: Buyid period

 In 945, the Iranian Buyid prince Ahmad ibn Buya seized al-Mada'in including the rest of Iraq, and made the Caliph his vassal.
 In 974, the Turkish rebel Sabuktakin seized al-Mada'in and much of Iraq from Mu'izz al-Dawla's son and successor Izz al-Dawla, however by 975 the rebels were defeated.
 However, one year later, after the death of the Buyid supreme leader Rukn al-Dawla, a civil war ensured between Izz al-Dawla and his cousin, 'Adud al-Dawla, who ruled Fars, Oman, and Kerman.
 'Adud al-Dawla eventually managed to emerge victorious, and conquer all of Iraq.

 After the death of 'Adud al-Dawla in 983, he was succeeded by his son Samsam al-Dawla, who, however, met resistance by his brother Sharaf al-Dawla, who conquered Fars and Kerman.
 In 987, Sharaf al-Dawla captured al-Mada'in and then conquered the rest of Iraq.
-Between 999-1002, the Asadis and the Uqaylids made several incursions into Iraq, and even captured al-Mada'in.
+Between 999 and 1002, the Asadis and the Uqaylids made several incursions into Iraq, and even captured al-Mada'in.
 In 1002, they defended al-Mada'in from a counter-attack by Sharaf al-Dawla's brother and successor, Baha' al-Dawla (r.
 988–1012).
 A battle shortly ensured at Hillah between a combined Asadis-Uqaylids army and a Buyid army under Abu Ja'far al-Hajjaj, who had received reinforcements by Bedouins and the Kurdish Annazids.
 The battle ended in a Buyid victory, and resulted in the reconquest of al-Mada'in and the rest of Iraq.

 Seljuq period and Abbasid insurgency

-In 1055, the ruler of the Turkic Seljuq Empire, Tughril, invaded Iraq and made the Buyid ruler of the region, Al-Malik al-Rahim, his vassal.
+In 1055, the ruler of the Turkic Seljuk Empire, Tughril, invaded Iraq and made the Buyid ruler of the region, Al-Malik al-Rahim, his vassal.
 In 1199, the Jews of al-Mada'in complained about the construction of a mosque that was close to their synagogue.
 They then openly revolted, and attacked the leader of the mosque and his supporters, with ended in a Muslim defeat.
 The Muslims then complained to al-Nasir's secretary and requested for aid.
 Al-Nasir agreed to help, and had the synagogue destroyed.

 Mongol, Jalairid, Kara Koyunlu, Timurid, and Aq Qoyunlu period

 Safavid and Ottoman period

 The tomb of Salman the Persian was restored during the reign of the Ottoman Sultan Murad IV (r.
-1623-40) and was further restored in 1904-1905.
+1623–40) and was further restored in 1904–1905.